 Happiness in Slavery: Pretty much the main theme of the novel and film.
 Slavery appears in some form or another in every story:

-Adam Ewing slowly comes to realise that social darwinism is wrong.
-Explicitly referenced in the film, when Reverend Horrox, to prove a point, asks the slave serving them at the time if he is happier here working on the plantation than in Africa.
+Adam Ewing slowly comes to realize that social darwinism is wrong.
+Explicitly referenced in the film, when Reverend Horrox, to prove a point, asks the slave serving them at the time if he is happier here working on the plantation than being free amongst his people.
 The slave says yes.

 Van Ayres tries to blackmail Frobisher into remaining his assistant and supplying him with music to steal.